alexandru/alexn.org/_posts/2022-04-18-scala-oop-design-sample.md

   Kleisli[[A] =>> EitherT[IO, Error, A], Env, Result]
 ```

 We are combining multiple [monad transformers](https://en.wikipedia.org/wiki/Monad_transformer), and so we have a *“monad transformers stack”*.
+And to express this type, we are using [type lambdas](https://docs.scala-lang.org/scala3/reference/new-types/type-lambdas.html).

 NOTE: